A. R. Pillai: In Europe

 Pillai then decided to pursue higher studies and seek better avenues of employment.
-He left for Europe in May 1909 and joined the four-year BSc degree course in Forestry of the Edinburgh University.
-After completing the four-year BSc course in Forestry of the Edinburgh University and finishing the written examinations, went to Germany in October 1913 for preparing a Working Plan on the Black Forest as a part of the BSc Forestry 'course.
-He spent eight months at the Black Forest and then went to Göttingen in April 1914 and joined the Georg-August-University, named after King George II of Great Britain. there to complete his work.
-Then, unluckily for Pillai, the First World War broke out, with Germany attacking Britain, France, etc., in 1914 and Pillai got stranded in Göttingen and could not go back to Edinburgh, submit the Working Plan and secure his BSc degree in Forestry and then return to Trivandrum.
-A.R.Pillai, even though he did not then have a basic university degree, was, however, allowed to register and work for PhD in the Philosophical Faculty of the University of Göttingen and also of the University of Giessen by the University authorities.
-But he was able to complete only two courses for the PhD degree when the situation brought about by the First World War, which began in October 1914 and lasted till November 1918 came in the way; the monthly remittances of money to A.R.Pillai by his maternal uncle (the head of his matriarchal family, Punnackal) and letters from his mother in Punnackal and his wife and children and his father-in-law, C.V.Raman Pillai, at Rosscote in Thiruvananthapuram, were stopped from August 1914 by the British authorities, Pillai being in their enemy country.
-It put him in a terrible quandary and pitiable plight of having no money even for his daily food.
+He left for Europe in May 1909 and joined the four-year BSc degree course in Forestry at the University of Edinburgh.
+After completing the four-year BSc course in Forestry and finishing the written examinations, he went to Germany in October 1913 to prepare a Working Plan on the Black Forest as part of the BSc Forestry course.
+He spent eight months at the Black Forest and then went to Göttingen in April 1914, joining the Georg-August-Universität Göttingen, named after King George II of Great Britain, to complete his work.
+Then, unluckily for Pillai, the First World War broke out in 1914, and Pillai got stranded in Göttingen, unable to return to Edinburgh to submit the Working Plan and secure his BSc degree in Forestry.
+A. R. Pillai, even though he did not then have a basic university degree, was allowed to register and work for a PhD in the Philosophical Faculty of the University of Göttingen and also of the University of Giessen.
+However, he was able to complete only two courses for the PhD degree before the situation brought about by the First World War came in the way; the monthly remittances of money to A. R. Pillai by his maternal uncle (the head of his matriarchal family, Punnackal) and letters from his mother in Punnackal and his wife and children and his father-in-law, C. V. Raman Pillai, at Rosscote in Thiruvananthapuram, were stopped from August 1914 by the British authorities, Pillai being in their enemy country.
+It put him in a terrible quandary, having no money even for his daily food.